 Sounding Board is KNOM’s flagship talk show.

-Currently in its 12th season, Sounding Board airs every Thursday at 10am (from September to May) and has covered such topics as the Rock Creek Mine (in Nome), fishing in Western Alaska, smoking, vandalism, suicide, and many other pressing issues in our region.
+Currently in its 13th season, Sounding Board airs once a month – on Thursdays at 10am (from September to May) – and has covered such topics as the Rock Creek Mine (in Nome), fishing in Western Alaska, smoking, vandalism, suicide, and many other pressing issues in our region.